A Group Dialogue Series on Race & Faith

 Our prayerful vision is that of a Beloved Community; a society based on justice, equality and love.
 It is in this spirit we are excited to offer a community-wide initiative, Sacred Ground, a faith-based dialogue series on racial justice and anti-racism designed by the Episcopal Church.
 Our hope is to create a bedrock of deeper understanding, empathy and action that supports, informs–and transforms all of Grace’s social justice work going forward.

 Grace Cathedral thanks you for your interest in Sacred Ground and your commitment to racial justice.
-This dialogue series has reached capacity.
-Please add your name to the waitlist here.
-Together we’ll create new ways do this important work.
+The dialogue series beginning in January 2021 has reached capacity.
+Please add your name to the waitlist here to be notified of future Sacred Ground offerings.

 Sacred Ground: A Small Group Online Study Program